 - The mother gets exhausted during the second stage of labor.

-- Use of epidural prolongs labor and decreases the mother’s desire to push.
+- Prolonged labor and exhaustion that decreases mother’s desire to push.

 - Fetal distress is suspected.